Review: LASSO (2018)

 Brother and sister Simon (Andrew Jacobs PARANORMAL ACTIVITY: THE MARKED ONES) and Kit (Lindsey Morgan BEYOND SKYLINE, THE 100) are in charge of an outing for a local senior citizen’s group, a trip to the rodeo.
 However, after a nasty accident, the trip is cut short.
 Simon runs back to get something one of the women left behind, big mistake.
 Kit and the others are forced to flee after witnessing a murder, leaving him stranded.

 They don’t get far before the bus breaks down.
-Simon meanwhile is captured and held along with Ennis (Sean Patrick Flanery, HUNTER’S MOON, HIGH MOON), Rosheen (Heather Mignon) and Trish (Skyler Cooper, HALLOWEEN PARTY).
+Simon meanwhile is captured and held along with Ennis (Sean Patrick Flanery, ASSAULT ON VA-33, HIGH MOON), Rosheen (Heather Mignon) and Trish (Skyler Cooper, HALLOWEEN PARTY).
 Can either group survive?

 LASSO isn’t shy about putting the blood on the screen, using mostly practical effects.
 There’s plenty of nasty, painful death dealt out in this film, and it’s frequently quite messy and slow.
 The film has that mean-spirited feel of older films, at times pushing close to torture porn territory with the treatment of its victims.